microsoft/TypeScript/doc/spec.md

 }
 ```

-introduces a named type with the qualified name ‘A.B.C’ and also introduces a constructor function that can be accessed using the expression ‘A.B.C’.
+introduces a named type with the qualified name 'A.B.C' and also introduces a constructor function that can be accessed using the expression 'A.B.C'.
 Thus, in the example

 ```TypeScript
 var c: A.B.C = new A.B.C();
 ```

-the two occurrences of ‘A.B.C’ in fact refer to different entities.
-It is the context of the occurrences that determines whether ‘A.B.C’ is processed as a type name or an expression.
+the two occurrences of 'A.B.C' in fact refer to different entities.
+It is the context of the occurrences that determines whether 'A.B.C' is processed as a type name or an expression.

 ## <a name="2.3"/>2.3 Declarations

 Declarations introduce names in the ***declaration spaces*** to which they belong.
 It is an error to have two names with same spelling in the same declaration space.
 Declaration spaces exist as follows:

 * The global module and each external or internal module has a declaration space for variables (including functions, modules, class constructor functions, and enum objects), a declaration space for named types (classes, interfaces, and enums), and a declaration space for namespaces (containers of named types).
 Every declaration (whether local or exported) in a module contributes to one or more of these declaration spaces.
 * Each external or internal module has a declaration space for exported members, a declaration space for exported named types, and a declaration space for exported namespaces.
 All export declarations in the module contribute to these declaration spaces.
-Each internal module’s export declaration spaces are shared with other internal modules that have the same root module and the same qualified name starting from that root module.
+Each internal module's export declaration spaces are shared with other internal modules that have the same root module and the same qualified name starting from that root module.
 * Each class declaration has a declaration space for instance members, a declaration space for static members, and a declaration space for type parameters.
 * Each interface declaration has a declaration space for members and a declaration space for type parameters.
-An interface’s declaration space is shared with other interfaces that have the same root module and the same qualified name starting from that root module.
+An interface's declaration space is shared with other interfaces that have the same root module and the same qualified name starting from that root module.
 * Each enum declaration has a declaration space for its enum members.
-An enum’s declaration space is shared with other enums that have the same root module and the same qualified name starting from that root module.
+An enum's declaration space is shared with other enums that have the same root module and the same qualified name starting from that root module.
 * Each function declaration (including constructor, member function, and member accessor declarations) and each function expression has a declaration space for variables (parameters, local variables, and local functions) and a declaration space for type parameters.
 * Each object literal has a declaration space for its properties.
 * Each object type literal has a declaration space for its members.